Kentokamoto/eggnoglegjog/README.md

 # Seattle Eggnog Leg Jog

 A SvelteKit web application for the First Annual Seattle Eggnog Leg Jog - a unique running event that combines a half marathon with pizza eating at local Seattle pizza joints.

 ## Description

-The Seattle Eggnog Leg Jog is a one-of-a-kind running event where participants run a half marathon distance while stopping at local pizza-by-the-slice places along the way.
-The event features:

-- **Half Marathon Distance**: 13.1 miles through Seattle
+- **10k distance**: 6.2 miles through Greenlake
-- **Pizza Checkpoints**: Multiple stops at local pizza joints
-- **Selfie Verification**: Participants take photos with their pizza slices
-- **Charity Component**: Optional donations to pizza-related charities
 - **Community Event**: A fun, social running experience

 The webapp provides event information, registration, FAQ, route details, and countdown to the event.